 To add the texture to the material:

-You'll should see small yellow particles in the scene:
+You will see small yellow particles in the scene:

 At the moment the particles are in both the background and foreground of the effect.
 We'll use segmentation and the camera texture to place the user in the foreground.
 We'll place the particle system in the background, and create a dark colored effect to make the particles stand out.